Biomaterials in space - ESA Astrium, Inspire

-The exploration of space on, travel to distant planets and unmanned missions outside our solar system require the production of new components and spacecraft far from Earth.
-Our interest is in the production and recycling of various biological products by microogranisms, particularly alga, via optimization of bioreactors for fuels, plastics, adhesives, enzymes, metals, food and other material production.
+The exploration of space on, with travel to distant planets and unmanned missions outside our solar system, requires manufacturing new components and spacecraft on space stations far from Earth.
+Our interest is in the production and recycling of various bioproducts, produced with biochemicals synthesized from microogranisms, particularly algae and yeast.
+Development of bioreactors to grow cell cultures with the biochemical composition to produce fuels, plastics, carbon fiber, bioconcrete adhesives, enzymes, metals, food and other materials will provide large amounts of resources need in space.

 The Algae Technology Group